As part of your onboarding with OfficeRnD, we can import your existing resource data with their types, locations, target plans, prices, and deposits.

 - Target Plan - the name of the target billing plan for that resource.
 The plan should already be created in OfficeRnD under Billing/Plans.

 - Price (optional) - resource price to override the default plan price.
 If left unfilled, the default price of the chosen plan will be used.
+The field should not include the currency of the price.
+The default organization currency will be used.

 - Deposit (optional)- deposit amount to override the default plan deposit.
 If left unfilled, the default deposit of the chosen plan will be used.
+The field should not include the currency of the deposit.
+The default organization currency will be used.

 - Size (optional)- the total capacity of the resource in number of persons.
 This will affect the occupancy statistics, the size of the office reflects the number of desks that are within it.

 - From Date3,4 (optional)- the date after which the resource will be available to your clients.
-From date fields can use one of the following date formats: YYYY-MM-DD, DD/MM/YYYY, or MM/DD/YYYY
+From date fields can use one of the following date formats: YYYY-MM-DD, DD/MM/YYYY, or MM/DD/YYYY.

 You can download a sample CSV with all columns pre-filled from here.
 After download you can delete the columns you won't need or leave them empty.